copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Add the #shout command, which lets you shout a string of your choice to get recorded in the game chronicle and livelog (which public servers may broadcast).
+- Rangers at or above XL 10 automatically identify the enchantment of ammo that they pick up, provided they have at least Basic skill with its associated launcher.

 ### Interface changes